jeffwang4321/IO-Games/README.md

 ## How to PLay

 Spam Colors:
-- Click the blank tiltes to get +1 point
+- Click the blank tiles to get +1 point
 - Game end when all 100 tiles have been clicked
 - Click the most tiles to win!
 ![](public/img/game1.png)